 Yacht Collision

-Another accident occurred in 2014 when the Kota Wajar collided with a yacht in the waters of Moreton Bay.
+Another collision accident occurred in 2014 when the Kota Wajar collided with a yacht in the waters of Moreton Bay.
 An investigation found that, although visibility was clear, no one on board either vessel saw the other one coming.

 Rights for Injured Maritime Workers